aliimran0405/QuickSell/NOTES.md

 - Back-end is ok for now, I will need to implement support for cookies for more secure auth in front-end.
 Fetching tokens from LocalStorage is not secure at all.

+# Notes 13-08.2025

+1. Finish functionality for /my-bids
+2. Do the same for /my-item-details
+3. Add UI for if the item is currently in bidding mode or if a bid has been accepted for it.
+If a bid has been accepted, it should not be marked as sold until the owner does it manually (even if a bid has been accepted something may happen leading to the item not being sold regardless).

 # Further plans